Research and Development (R&D) Relief is a Corporation Tax (CT) relief that may reduce your company or organisation's tax bill.

-You claim for R&D Relief by putting an X in either Box 99 (SME) or Box 100 (large companies) of your Company Tax Return, and in both cases, put the enhanced expenditure in Box 101 - that is, the actual amount spent multiplied by 225 per cent or 130 per cent as appropriate.
+You claim for R&D Relief by putting an X in either Box 99 (SME) or Box 100 (large companies) of your Company Tax Return, and in both cases, put the enhanced expenditure in Box 101 - that is, the actual amount spent multiplied by 225% or 130% as appropriate.
 You should also include this enhanced figure in your calculations of the profit (Box 3) or loss (Box 122) for the period.

 If your company or organisation is a SME and you want to convert some or all of the tax relief into payable tax credits, you will also need to put the amount payable to you in Box 87, Box 89 and Box 143 - and don't forget to put an X in the 'repayment due for this return period' box on page 1.